Tracing

 • id is a unique identifier for the span, within the container (e.g. an experiment, or logs for a project).
 You can technically set this field yourself (to overwrite a span), but it is recommended to let Braintrust generate it automatically.

 • input, output, expected, scores, metadata, and metrics are optional fields which describe the span and are exposed in the Braintrust UI.
-When you use the Typescript or Python SDK, these fields are validated for you (e.g. scores must be a mapping from strings to numbers between 0 and 1).
+When you use the TypeScript or Python SDK, these fields are validated for you (e.g. scores must be a mapping from strings to numbers between 0 and 1).

 • span_attributes contains attributes about the span.
 Currently the recognized attributes are name, which is used to display the span name in the UI, and type, which displays a helpful icon. type should be one of "llm", "score", "function", "eval", "task", or "tool".